Config entries

 For platforms

-If a component includes platforms, it will need to forward the Config Entry to the platform.
+If an integration includes platforms, it will need to forward the Config Entry set up to the platform.
 This can be done by calling the forward function on the config entry manager (example):

 await hass.config_entries.async_forward_entry_setups(config_entry, ["light", "sensor", "switch"])

-For a platform to support config entries, it will need to add a setup entry method (example):
+For a platform to support config entries, it will need to add a setup entry function (example):

 async def async_setup_entry(hass, config_entry, async_add_entities):